 Watch your step!
 Poison ivy grows off the path here.
 It can grow as groundcover, a shrub, or as a hairy vine.
 All parts of the plant contain an oil called urishiol, which can cause an itchy rash.
 Each leaf has three leaflets, hence the phrase, “Leaves of three, leave them be.”
 The leaves can sometimes look shiny or reddish and have toothed edges, but not always!
 Avoid touching any unknown plant with “leaves of three” or hairy vines.
 On your way through the woods, look for hairy vines in all seasons (but don’t touch!).

 Stop #3) Facts on Ferns

 Ferns are a fixture of CT’s woodlands.
-The ferns before you are called evergreen wood ferns; they are unique in that they stay green all year.
+Some of the ferns before you are called evergreen wood ferns; they are unique in that they stay green all year.
 Most other ferns “die back” each winter, but emerge again the next year.
 In spring, look for fiddleheads, which are the curled up leaves of young ferns.
 By summer, a fern’s leaves, called fronds, form a fan shape.
 Brown spores, which are like seeds, also appear.
 The spores on this evergreen wood fern are found on the underside of its fronds.
 See any now?

 Stop #4) The Power of Weather

 The large “root ball” you see here once existed underground, taking in water and nutrients for the attached hemlock tree.
 A wind storm blew the tree over and pulled the root system out of the ground.
 The tree and roots are no longer living.
 Just to the left of the root ball you will see several other dead trees that were struck by lightning in another storm many years ago.
 Storms can greatly affect a forest landscape.